lawrenceevalyn/MASTERS-ESSAY/topic-modeling/learning-to-model.md

 Having a network with every document connected to every other document is scarcely useful, so generally we’ll make our decision such that each document is linked to only a handful of others.
 This allows for easier visualization and analysis, but it also destroys much of the rich data that went into the topic model to begin with.
 This information can be more fully preserved using other techniques, such as multidimensional scaling.

-### What Do Computer Scientists Do?
-Try to develop new ways to weight the words (i.e., alternatives to tf-idf)

-Find new ways to match the documents to the categories, create new text classification algorithms (like LSA/LDA)
-* simple vector space model in which the categories are represented by words in a vector space (one dimension per unique word in the whole vocabulary of the training documents) and the document is a vector and similiarity is defined as the angle between the vectors;  smaller angle, more similar
-* probability based method

 ## Vocabulary
 * tf-idf : a way to weight the words.
 Term Frequency: how many times the word appears.
 Inverse Document Frequency: to prevent top word from being "the," changes the previously-created term-document matrix to weight terms based on how rare they are in the overall set of documents.
 * log-entropy weighting: an alternative to idf?